 Quoting Patrick Lencioni, "not finance, not strategy, not technology, it is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare".
-Creating and maintaining a good, highly performing team takes more than just people working together.
+Creating and maintaining a good, high-performing team takes more than just people working together.

 The ultimate goal of a great team is to focus on outcomes.
 However, before a team achieves successful results it is expected that it faces 5 dysfunctionalities that are related to one another:

-Finally, people that avoid accountability put their individual needs on top of teams' ones creating the last and more harmful dysfunction of a team, the inattention to results.
-Sometimes these needs are career development, search for personal recognition and ego.
-Something important that Lencioni points to is the differentiation between egos, admitting that ego exists but is useful when collective ego is greater than individual ones.
-This is common in highly competitive and performant sports teams where each player understands that their skills are not enough to defeat their rivals unless they trust on their teammates' skills.
+Something important that Lencioni points out is the differentiation between egos, admitting that ego exists but is useful when the collective ego is greater than individual ones.
+This is common in highly competitive and performant sports teams where each player understands that their skills are not enough to defeat their rivals unless they trust their teammates' skills.

 Before wrapping up, let's not forget the importance of the Scrum Core values that will for sure help to overcome the Five Dysfunctions of a Team mentioned before: